dmh2000/go-tree-iterator/README.md

 Ok, back to the original intent, implementing the range over function iterator.

 Iterating over a binary search tree is pretty simple, just do an inorder traversal and emit the key/value pairs.
 Copilot created the iterator for me.
-I just had to ask it for one.
+I just had to ask it for one by writing the function prototype.
 It magically knew to use an inorder traversal, totally different from one in the Java code.

 For the iterator to compile, I used go 1.22.5 with the GOEXPERIMENT=rangefunc env variable.